aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/_index.md

 ---
-title: "How to Create APNG in .NET with Aspose.Imaging"
+title: "How to Create Animated PNG (APNG) Files in .NET using Aspose.Imaging"
 description: "Learn how to create APNG images in .NET using Aspose.Imaging, and discover how to set GIF loop count, convert TIFF to APNG, and create animated GIFs with ease."
 weight: 11
 url: "/net/animation-multi-frame-images/"